Arroz con Leche

 1. Wash the rice in a bowl with running water until the water runs clear.

-4. Add the whole milk, sugar, and orange peel, return to a boil, then reduce heat to a simmer and continue to cook uncovered, stirring frequently, until creamy in consistency or about 30 minutes.
+4. Uncover the pot, add the whole milk and sugar, bring to a boil, then reduce heat to a simmer and continue to cook uncovered, stirring frequently, until creamy in consistency, about 15 minutes

-5. Remove from heat, transfer pudding to a bowl, use a fork to remove the orange peel, cinnamon stick, and cloves, then stir in the vanilla extract.
+5. Turn off heat, use a tweezer to remove the cinnamon stick, cloves, and orange peels, then stir in the vanilla extract.

 SERVINGS